 If the Chairman is appointed as your proxy and you have not specified the way the Chairman is to vote on Resolution 7, by signing and returning the Proxy Form, you are considered to have provided the Chairman with an express authorisation for the Chairman to vote the proxy in accordance with the Chairman's intention, even though Resolution 7 is connected directly or indirectly with the remuneration of a member of Key Management Personnel.

-The Directors unanimously recommend that Shareholders vote IN FAVOUR of Resolution 7.
+The Directors (other than Mr Reynolds and Mr Jackson) unanimously recommend that Shareholders vote IN FAVOUR of Resolution 7.